Skip to main content

 Introduction

-Use the UXI App to troubleshoot any issues which may be preventing sensors from connecting to the UXI cloud service.
-Onboard sensors quickly and easily on Ethernet networks with 802.1X authentication or proxies using the UXI App hands-free auto configuration via Bluetooth.
+Use the UXI App to troubleshoot any issues that may be preventing sensors from connecting to the UXI cloud service.
+Onboard sensors quickly and easily on Ethernet networks with 802.1X authentication or proxies using the UXI App's hands-free auto configuration via Bluetooth.

 To get started, the following requirements need to be met: